 As a result, the federal and Alberta governments both appointed expert advisory panels in late 2010 and early 2011, coming together in February 2012 to announce the Joint Oil Sands Monitoring Program.
 It is being implemented over three years and is managed by the Alberta Environmental Monitoring, Evaluation and Reporting Agency (AEMERA).
-The estimated $50 million per year cost is funded by industry.

 The program will more than double to 165 the number of monitoring sites in and downstream/downwind of the oil sands region, including sites in the Northwest Territories and Saskatchewan.
 It will examine hundreds of contaminants that are not tested under existing programs, increase monitoring frequency, and calculate cumulative effects.
 It will incorporate Traditional Ecological Knowledge (TEK), involving local Aboriginal people in monitoring activities.
 It is to be peer-reviewed regularly and all data and reports are to be made public in a timely way.